 How Can People Analytics Help Organizations Through Change?

-- Embracing Agile Work and Rethinking Organisation Design:
+Embracing Agile Work and Rethinking Organization Design

-With people being at the centre of organizational success and their capability significantly affecting the ability of an organization to compete.
-Especially at this point in time, where people need to work from home, it has become apparent that we have shifted to an agile way of working and now need to rethink our organizational design.
+With people being at the centre of organizational success, their capability significantly affects the ability of an organization to compete.
+Especially at this point in time, where people need to work from home, it has become apparent that we have shifted to an agile way of working and need to rethink our organizational design.

 The unpredictability of the aftermath of this pandemic warrants the workforce to become responsive.
 Therefore, Strategic Workforce Planning (SWP) will need to be adaptable by supporting everyday operational planning and being able to carry out rapid scenario planning in key situations.

-- Managing Remote Work Culture through ONA:
+Managing Remote Work Culture through ONA

 There is now a need for HR to understand that the paradigm shift required to become agile is far more than understanding agility.
-Today technology allows us to be able to implement this concept but HR will need to break the traditional hierarchies and move to a robust network system, whether that be teams, communities or clusters of knowledge experts.
+Today, technology allows us to be able to implement this concept, but HR will need to break the traditional hierarchies and move to a robust network system, whether that be teams, communities or clusters of knowledge experts.
 This will enable HR to position itself from a service function to a power function for their organization as they will be the forerunners of merging digital technologies with organizational networks.

 ONA and the use of data-based insights relating to communication flow can help to influence the way organizations are designed for success.
 It is of the utmost importance to understand the implication of ONA as not only a tool to gather data but also to create and nurture work culture through highlighting employee networks and high involvement strategies for within this new remote settings.

-A chaotic ‘new normal’:
+A chaotic ‘new normal’

-Although these issues may seem timeless, yet today they are reemerging against a whole new workplace context; focusing organizations to move beyond their mission statements and reinventing themselves around the human focus and this we believe is possible through the assistance and application of people analytics.
+Although these issues may seem timeless, they are reemerging against a whole new workplace context; focusing organizations to move beyond their mission statements and reinventing themselves around the human focus and this we believe is possible through the assistance and application of people analytics.